mdmiller002/blockchain/README.md

     * Why MongoDB?
 A variety of reasons, me wanting to learn MongoDB being the primary reason.
     The workload is largely transactional (i.e. don't need joins), and mapping each block to a JSON document logically makes sense.
-## Plans for Future Work
-#### Peer-to-peer network
-Right now, this isn't much of a "blockchain", since it isn't distributed.
-#### Webserver
-Webserver to handle all the necessary stuff using Spring.
-Authentication, users, etc.
-#### Front end